essif-lab/framework/docs/terms/pattern-duties-and-rights.md

 date: 20210601
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl'

 # Duties and Rights

-import useBaseUrl from '@docusaurus/useBaseUrl'

 :::info Editor's note
-This is work that is being envisaged.
+This is work that is still an idea.
+If you want to help, do so by telling us [in a new issue](https://github.com/essif-lab/framework/issues/new).
 :::

 ### Purpose

 The **Duties-and-rights pattern** captures the concepts and relations that explain what (generic) duties and rights are, thereby following the [theory of Hohfeld](https://plato.stanford.edu/entries/rights/#FormRighHohfAnalSyst), which is not only the basis of [legal systems](legal-system@) (in [jurisdictions](@)), but can be used to generically model duties and rights.